nautes-labs/website/src/en/guide/user-guide/cluster.md

     }'
 ```

-The request example after replacing the variables is shown below:
+The request example for the deployment runtime cluster after replacing variables is shown below:

 ```Shell
 curl -X 'POST' \